togakangaroo/curriculum/units/3-CSS/lessons/4-bootstrap/README.md

 ####Getting started

 **Twitter bootstrap** is a CSS and JavaScript library written by former Twitter employees.
 A **library** is a body of code that others have written to make our lives easier.
-Rather than writing our own CSS which takes time, we can use Bootstrap's CSS classes in our HTML pages.
+Rather than writing our own CSS which takes time, we can use Bootstrap's styles in our HTML pages.

 For this unit, we will only look at the CSS aspects of Bootstrap.